Moving to Frankfurt, Germany

 What is a typical expat home or apartment like in Frankfurt?

 "Expat homes and apartments in Frankfurt are typically modern and spacious, with high ceilings and large windows that let in plenty of natural light.
 Many apartments come with balconies or terraces, offering stunning views of the city skyline.
 Expat homes and apartments are usually well-equipped with modern appliances and amenities, such as air conditioning, dishwashers, and washing machines.
 Many apartments also come with access to a gym, pool, or other recreational facilities.
-Expat homes and apartments in Frankfurt are typically located in the city center, close to public transportation, shops, restaurants, and other amenities," commented one expat who made the move to Frankfurt.
+Expat homes and apartments in Frankfurt are typically located in the city center, close to public transportation, shops, restaurants, and other amenities," said one expat who made the move to Frankfurt.

 What is the average cost of housing in Frankfurt?